Batavi (Germanic tribe): Roman capital at Nijmegen

 Archaeological evidence shows that a Roman military settlement was started in about 19 BC on the Hunnerberg, which is upon a ridge to the southeast of the city centre of Nijmegen.
 About 15000 troops are estimated to have been stationed there, and 42 hectares were used.
-More or less simultaneously a new Batavian settlement was built just to the west, closer to the river, and this is believed to be the place referred to as both the Oppida Batavorum or Batavodurum, in a single passage of Tacitus.
+More or less simultaneously a new Batavian settlement was built just to the west, closer to the river, and this is believed to be the place referred to as both the Oppida Batavorum and Batavodurum, in a single passage of Tacitus.

 During the Clades Lolliana in 16 BC, when Sicambri, Tencteres and Usipetes from east of the Rhine suddenly attacked Roman forces, it is likely that the Oppida was abandoned, but with the strengthening of imperial focus upon the area the Oppida was renewed and a new Roman command post fort was built east of the existing fort on the Kops plateau.
 This appears to have been used sometimes as a base for the imperial princes who led the major offensives east of the Rhine during the Roman campaigns in Germania (12 BC – AD 16).

 After the victories of Romans and their establishment of frontier forts along the Rhine, the town developed in a way which show significant Roman influence.
 In around 40 AD, the fort on the Kops plateau became the home of an elite cavalry unit, probably the Ala Batavorum.

 After the Batavian Revolt of 69-70, the settlements and forts changed significantly.
 The Oppida was burnt down deliberately by the Batavians, as reported by Tacitus, and after the revolt the focus of civilian buildings was to the west of this, in a lower lying Waterkwartier district near the river, while the original oppida in what is now the centre of Nijmegen was left undeveloped.
 It is in the west that a Roman city eventually formed, with the name of Ulpia Noviomagus, from which the modern name of Nijmegen is derived.
 In the east, military settlements continued to exist for Roman and auxiliary troops, and a new fort was built at the Hunnerberg area.
 It was probably an official Roman municipality by 100 AD.

 Ulpia Noviomagus and many other settlements in the region were abandoned around 280 AD.
 Diocletian who reasserted Roman authority, built a fort in the centre of the former settlement of Oppidum Batavorum.